TuanNguyenDin/Carbon-Emission-Analysis/README.md

 Looking at the average_carbon column, it is clear that Wind Turbine dominates the absolute carbon emissions list, taking the top 4 spots.

 * The G128 5 Megawatts Wind Turbine has the highest emissions.
 * While wind turbines are a clean energy technology when they are in operation, these high emissions almost certainly come from the Upstream stage.
 The production of high carbon intensity materials such as towers and components and blades.
-The sheer size and weight of these components.
+The sheer size and weight of these components too big.
 * Otherwise, the product with the highest Carbon intensity: Land Cruiser Prado.
 FJ Cruiser.
 Dyna trucks... has the highest carbon intensity with 84.36 kg CO2 per kg of product weight, nearly 14 times that of the largest wind turbine (6.2).

 Conclusion:

 * Wind turbines are a large CO 2 problem due to their size.
 * Trucks/SUVs are a low CO 2 problem due to their unclean manufacturing processes per unit weight.

 #### What are the industry groups of these products?
 Top 10 products contribute most carbon emissions with these industry groups